Hanson-Sun/particle-physics-engine/README.md

   - !!! i seem to have an issue with understanding when to change velocity in behavior. (consider velocity change in constraint)
 - Vector2D modify methods are inconsistent for some reason --> test this
 - **Fix iteration per frame to use sub-stepping** --> somehow include it idk
+- resolve constructor complexity by changing how the options work

 Notes:
 i think ill leave the rendering step with more freedom to the users